alexcodebr/okta.github.io/_source/_use_cases/authentication/index.md

 title: Authentication
 excerpt: Overview of the ways Okta can be used to authenticate users depending on your needs.
 ---
+# Adding something new in the docs

+This is a Platform corse test

 # Authentication with Okta